 -

-- Research: The following study from 2020, published in Complementary Therapies in Clinical Practice, revealed that Pilates participants showed notable improvements in depressive symptoms and overall mental health.
+A 2020 study, published in Complementary Therapies in Clinical Practice, revealed that participants in Pilates showed notable improvements in depressive symptoms and overall mental health.

 - Stretching and flexibility exercises